ShivaGanapathy/EasyConvert/README.md

-# Easy-Convert-Application
+# EasyConvert

 This repository contains the work of an android application, Easy Convert.
-My app's purpose is to provide a more convenient alternative to standard cloud version file converting and web-based conversions.
-My app is an easy to use, unique, and local means of converting datatypes.
+The app was a collaborative project built with aahmad4 (on GitHub).
+The app is an easy to use, unique, and local means of converting datatypes.
 The app was built with kivy and python.

 # How To Use The App